ohio813/SACL_Scanner/README.md

 - Use the `-recursive` option to recursively scan a container in Active Directory environments.
 - OPSEC safe mode minimizes detection risks but might limit scanning capabilities.
 - Ensure proper permissions are available to access SACLs on the targeted objects.
+- When compiling from source, make sure to set the Runtime Library flag to Multi-threaded (/MT)